blischalk/slae/exercise5/assignment5.1.md

 It defaults to LPORT=4444 so there is no need to set it.

-Next, I ran the binary using Libemu and generated a .dot file:
+Next, I ran the shellcode using Libemu and generated a .dot file:

 {% highlight bash %}
 /usr/bin/sctest -vvv -S -s 10000 -G revshell.dot < revshell.bin